DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Abstract

 \section{Abstract}

-Human motion, inherently continuous and dynamic, presents significant challenges for generative models.
-Despite their dominance, discrete quantization methods, such as VQ-VAEs, suffer from inherent limitations, including restricted expressiveness and frame-wise noise artifacts.
-Continuous approaches, while producing smoother and more natural motions, often falter due to high-dimensional complexity and limited training data.
-To resolve this ``discord'' between discrete and continuous representations, we introduce \textbf{DisCoRD}: Discrete Tokens to Continuous Motion via Rectified Flow Decoding, a novel method that decodes discrete motion tokens into continuous motion through rectified flow.
-By employing an iterative refinement process in the continuous space, DisCoRD captures fine-grained dynamics and ensures smoother and more natural motions.
-Compatible with any discrete-based framework, our method enhances naturalness without compromising faithfulness to the conditioning signals.
+Human motion is inherently continuous and dynamic, posing significant challenges for generative models.
+While discrete generation methods are widely used, they suffer from limited expressiveness and frame-wise noise artifacts.
+In contrast, continuous approaches produce smoother, more natural motion but often struggle to adhere to conditioning signals due to high-dimensional complexity and limited training data.
+To resolve this ``discord'' between discrete and continuous representations we introduce \textbf{DisCoRD}: Discrete Tokens to Continuous Motion via Rectified Flow Decoding, a novel method that leverages rectified flow to decode discrete motion tokens in the continuous, raw motion space.
+Our core idea is to frame token decoding as a conditional generation task, ensuring that DisCoRD captures fine-grained dynamics and achieves smoother, more natural motions.
+Compatible with any discrete-based framework, our method enhances naturalness without compromising faithfulness to the conditioning signals on diverse settings.
 Extensive evaluations demonstrate that DisCoRD achieves state-of-the-art performance, with FID of 0.032 on HumanML3D and 0.169 on KIT-ML.
-These results solidify DisCoRD as a robust solution for bridging the divide between discrete efficiency and continuous realism.
-Our project page is available at: \href{https://whwjdqls.github.io/discord.github.io/}{Project Page}.
+These results establish DisCoRD as a robust solution for bridging the divide between discrete efficiency and continuous realism.
+Project website: \href{https://whwjdqls.github.io/discord-motion/}{https://whwjdqls.github.io/discord-motion/}